 How Much Does a Spain Tour Cost?
 The Honest All-In Number

-• All-in for a week to 10 days: roughly €1,500-€2,800 with flights from Europe
+- ✓All-in for a week to 10 days: roughly €1,500-€2,800 with flights from Europe

-• Value coach 9-12 days: from €1,600 land-only
+- ✓Value coach 9-12 days: from €1,600 land-only

-• Small-group 8-15 days: €1,400-€2,200 land-only
+- ✓Small-group 8-15 days: €1,400-€2,200 land-only

-• Premium and food tours: €2,000-€3,200 land-only
+- ✓Premium and food tours: €2,000-€3,200 land-only

-• Daily on-the-ground spend: €35-€55 in food and drink (cheaper than Italy)
+- ✓Daily on-the-ground spend: €35-€55 in food and drink (cheaper than Italy)

-• Shoulder season runs 15-25% cheaper than the July-August peak
+- ✓Shoulder season runs 15-25% cheaper than the July-August peak

 A Spain tour is one of the better-value big European trips once you add it all up, and the all-in number is friendlier than the brochure land price first suggests.
-With a short-haul return flight from a European hub folded in, reckon on roughly €1,500 to €2,800 per person for a week to ten days on the classic Madrid-Andalucía-Barcelona loop.
+With a short-haul return flight from a European hub folded in, reckon on roughly €1,500–€2,800 (≈$1,630–$3,043) per person for a week to ten days on the classic Madrid-Andalucía-Barcelona loop.
 The food is far better than you are braced for and cheaper than France or Italy, which keeps your daily spend down.
-If you are flying long-haul from North America or Australia the land tour is identical and you simply swap in your own transatlantic or transpacific fare, which runs higher.
+Coming from North America or Australia changes nothing on the land side of the sum: you swap the cheap European hop for a transatlantic or transpacific fare and every other line holds, which is less painful than it sounds given both Madrid and Barcelona take nonstops off the US East Coast.
 The spread comes down to two things: which tour style you pick and when you go.
 Below is the real money side of touring Spain, broken into tiers — value coach, small-group, premium — with actual figures, then what the price quietly does and does not include, what leaves your pocket each day, how much the shoulder-versus-peak swing adds, and how the flight fits.
 Start here before you commit.

 The three tiers: value coach, small-group, premium